 12. Keep a treasure trove of titles you want to dig into in the future

 If you ever waste reading time because you can’t find a book to get excited about, this will cure you.
 Keep a running list of books you want to read.
-If the list starts getting super long, try dividing it into genres (or seasonal picks, like I recommended in #1 above).
+(I’ve included pages for both short-term and long-term “To Be Read” lists in my reading journal.)
 You can dip back into the barrel whenever you need a book to refresh you…just see what catches your eye.
 But do remember: You’ll probably never get to everything, and your list will always be growing.
 That’s okay.
 This isn’t a to-do list; it’s your buffet and you can pick what you like.